waikittt/Weather-App/README.md

 A web app that shows the weather based on user's current location or a specific location pinpointed on the map.
 Built using vanilla JavaScript with the help of ChatGPT.

 ## **Steps**
 In order to use this app, you will have to obtain your own API key by registrating an account on [OpenWeatherMap](https://openweathermap.org/).
 The API key will be available for use within a few hours after registration.
+The API key is needed to authenticate and authorize access to the API used in this application.
 There are 2 alternatives on how to use your API key.

 ### ~ Method A  (Cloning this repository)
 1. Clone this repository into your local repository.